More than 3 character to search

 The two-inch surgical procedure involves making two incisions that usually don' exceed 2 1/2 inches in length.
 One incision provides access from the front of the hip to place the prosthesis, while another small incision is made to the back of the hip to facilitate placement of the ball component.
 This procedure also eliminates the need to cut through muscles and tendons.
 This surgical technique comes with a higher rate of complications, so while minimally invasive, does has its drawbacks.

 Hip resurfacing is a technique that replaces worn surfaces on the hip joint.
 Nothing is removed.
 This technique requires less bone to be removed than that involved in a hip replacement, and caters to physically active patients as well as those who are younger, with good bone health.

-Hip replacement surgical procedures help to restore range of movement and quality of life to those suffering from osteoarthritis or other degenerative bone diseases.
+Hip replacement surgical procedures help to restore the range of movement and quality of life to those suffering from osteoarthritis or other degenerative bone diseases.
 Patients generally recuperate within a few weeks and may return to normal activities within six to eight weeks.
-Depending on health, physical stamina and strength, many hip replacement surgical patients are able to fully recover range of motion and movement within a couple of months.
+Depending on health, physical stamina, and strength, many hip replacement surgery patients are able to fully recover their range of motion and movement within a couple of months.